iotaledger/bee/bee-message/tip.md

 ##### Additional syntactic transaction validation rules:
 - An output with <i>Tag Block</i> is valid, if and only if 0 < `Tag Length` ≤
   `Max Tag Length`.

-### Chain Constraint in UTXO

-Previously created transaction outputs are destroyed when they are consumed in a subsequent transaction as an input.
-The chain constraint makes it possible to **carry the UTXO state machine state encoded in outputs across transactions.**
-When an output with chain constraint is consumed, that transaction has to create a single subsequent output that carries the state forward.
-The **state can be updated according to the transition rules defined for the given type of output and its current state**.
-As a consequence, each such output has a unique successor, and together they form a path or *chain* in the graph induced by the UTXO spends.
-Each chain is identified by its globally unique identifier.

-## Output Design

-In the following, we define four new output types.
-They are all designed with specific use cases in mind:
-- **Basic Output**: transfer of funds with attached metadata and optional spending restrictions.
-Main use cases are on-ledger ISC requests, native asset transfers and indexed data storage in the UTXO ledger.
-- **Alias Output**: representing ISC chain accounts on L1 that can process requests and transfer funds.
-- **Foundry Output**: supply control of user defined native tokens.
-A vehicle for cross-chain asset transfers and asset wrapping.
-- **NFT Output**: an output that represents a Non-fungible token with attached metadata and proof-of-origin.
-A NFT is represented as an output so that the token and metadata are transferred together, for example as a smart contract requests.
-NFTs are possible to implement with native tokens as well, but then ownership of the token does not mean ownership of the foundry that holds its metadata.

-The validation of outputs is part of the transaction validation process.
-There are two levels of validation for
-transactions: syntactic and semantic validation.
-The former validates the structure of the transaction (and outputs), while the latter validates whether protocol rules are respected in the semantic context of the transaction.
-Outputs hence are validated on both levels:
-1. **Transaction Syntactic Validation**: validates the structure of each output created by the transaction.
-2. **Transaction Semantic Validation**:
-    - **For consumed outputs**: validates whether the output can be unlocked in a transaction given the semantic transaction context.
-    - **For created outputs**: validates whether the output can be created in a transaction given the semantic transaction context.

-Each new output type may add its own validation rules which become part of the transaction validation rules if the output is placed inside a transaction. <i>Unlock Conditions</i> and <i>Feature Blocks</i> described previously also add constraints to transaction validation when they are placed in outputs.

 ## Basic Output